pith. sign in

 Referee Report

 Summary.
-The paper proves that the ground states of the AKLT models on the hexagonal and Lieb lattices satisfy the local topological quantum order (LTQO) condition.
-This follows from showing that finite-volume ground state expectations are indistinguishable from those of a unique infinite-volume ground state, with the error decaying exponentially in the distance from the observable support to the volume boundary.
-The proof involves lattice-specific modifications to the polymer representation of the ground states from Kennedy, Lieb, and Tasaki (1988).
-As a corollary, the spectral gap is stable under small, sufficiently decaying perturbations.
+The manuscript proves that the ground states of the AKLT models on the hexagonal and Lieb lattices satisfy the local topological quantum order (LTQO) condition.
+This is established by showing that finite-volume ground-state expectations approximate those of a unique infinite-volume ground state with error decaying at a uniform exponential rate in the distance between the observable support and the volume boundary.
+The proof proceeds via a detailed adaptation of the Kennedy-Lieb-Tasaki 1988 polymer representation, including modifications to control polymer activities and boundary effects.
+As a corollary, the spectral gap above the ground state is stable under sufficiently decaying small perturbations.

 major comments (1)